 - The University of Hong Kong

-The following member institutions of the PWMA will employ around 65 apprentices:
+The following member institutions of the PWMA will participate in the Programme and will employ around 55 apprentices:

 - Bank Julius Baer & Co.
 AG

 - Bank of China (Hong Kong) Limited